 That was how the superstition of cameras capturing souls was born.
-Nowadays a lot of people still does not understand how does a photographic camera work but we have just learned to accept the device as regular part of our lives.
+Nowadays a lot of people still does not understand how does a photographic camera work but we have just learned to accept the device as a regular part of our lives.

 7. The number 13

 Now probably the most common and popular superstition in the world.
-The fear to the number thirteen.
+The fear of the number thirteen.
 There is no specific record of the legend about this number but it has always been associated with bad luck.

 Even people who consider themselves skeptical most of the times would not take the risk.
 There are international chains of hotels who refuse to have a 13th floor.
 People avoid important business meetings or important medical procedures on Friday 13th.